Cycles in Color-Critical Graphs: Introduction

 One of the most fundamental results in graph theory is that graphs without odd cycles are $2$-colorable.
 This has been generalized in many ways.
 Stong~\cite{Sto} proved that a graph is $k$-colorable if every vertex lies in fewer than $\binom k2$ odd cycles.
 Erd\H{o}s and Hajnal~\cite{EH} proved that a graph having no odd cycle of length more than $2j-1$ is $2j$-colorable.
 Tuza~\cite{Tuz} proved that a graph having no cycle with length congruent to $1$ modulo $k$ is $k$-colorable.
 Tuza also strengthened Minty's Theorem~\cite{Min} that a graph $G$ is $k$-colorable if it has an orientation in which no cycle of $G$ has more than $k-1$ times as many forward edges as backward edges; Tuza showed that only cycles of length $1\mod k$ need be considered in that computation.

+More recent work has provided guarantees not only for existence of cycles with certain lengths, but also lower bounds on the number of such cycles.
+A graph is {\it $(k+1)$-critical} if it is not $k$-colorable but every proper subgraph is $k$-colorable.
+It is {\it doubly critical} if deleting the endpoints of any edge reduces the chromatic number by $2$.
+In studying a weaker form of the Erd\H{o}s--Lov\'asz Tihany Conjecture that all doubly critical graphs are complete, Kawarabayashi, Pedersen, and Toft~\cite{KPT} showed that in a doubly critical graph with chromatic number $k+1$, every edge lies in $\PE i1{l-2}(k-i)$ cycles of length $l$.
+They used the technique of {\it generalized Kempe chains}, introduced as early as Neumann-Lara~\cite{Neu} and named in Toft~\cite{Toft}.
+Such a chain is a path following a particular list of colors.

-We strengthen Tuza's basic result, showing that for $2\le r\le k$, every edge in a critical $(k+1)$-chromatic graph lies in at least $\PE i1{r-1}(k-i)$ cycles of length congruent to $1$ modulo $r$.
-In fact, whenever $G-e$ is $k$-colorable and $G$ is not, $e$ lies in this many such cycles.
-In particular, this implies that every graph with fewer than $(k-1)!$ cycles of length congruent to $1$ modulo $k$ is $k$-colorable.
+Without the doubly-critical requirement, in this paper we obtain cycles in congruence classes rather than with specified lengths.
+We illustrate the generalized Kempe chain technique by first strengthening Tuza's basic result, showing that for $2\le r\le k$ every edge in a $(k+1)$-critical graph lies in at least $\PE i1{r-1}(k-i)$ cycles of length congruent to $1$ modulo $r$.
+The statement is more general. \begin{theorem} For $2\le r\le k$ and $e\in E(G)$, if $G-e$ is $k$-colorable and $G$ is not, then $e$ lies in at least $\PE i1{r-1}(k-i)$ cycles of length congruent to $1$ modulo $r$. \end{theorem} Thus every graph with fewer than $(k-1)!$ cycles of length congruent to $1$ modulo $k$ is $k$-colorable.

-A referee suggested a probabilistic argument showing that every graph with fewer than $k!/2$ cycles of length $1 \mod k$ is $k$-colorable.
-Although $k!/2$ is greater than $(k-1)!$, the probabilistic argument does not yield $k!/2$ such cycles {\it through every edge} in a $(k+1)$-critical graph, so it does not imply our result.

-For the probabilistic argument, randomly order the vertices and orient each edge toward its later endpoint in the order.
-Now, bound the probability that some cycle of length $1 \mod k$ (or its reverse) has more than $k-1$ times as many forward edges as backwards edges.
-If this probability is at most $2/k!$ and there are fewer than $k!/2$ such cycles, then some orientation has no cycle of length $1\mod k$ with more than $k-1$ times as many forward edges as backward edges.
-By Tuza's strengthening of Minty's Theorem, $G$ is then $k$-colorable.

-A cycle $C$ of length $qk+1$ is bad if following the vertices along $C$ involves at most $q$ backward steps and more than $(k-1)q$ forward steps in the ordering.
-Since the vertices outside the cycle are irrelevant, it suffices to show that at most $(qk+1)!/k!$ of the $(qk+1)!$ orderings of $\VEC v1{qk+1}$ have at most $q$ instances of $v_i$ preceding $v_{i-1}$.

-From one backward step to the next is an increasing run.
-Hence to form an ordering with at most $q$ backward steps we assign the vertices to bins $1$ through $q$ and place the vertices within a bin in increasing order.
-Such assignments include the orderings where there are fewer backwards steps.
-Since we are following a cycle, we can start at any of the $qk+1$ vertices in the resulting linear order.
-The probability is thus bounded by $q^{qk+1}/(qk)!$.
-Multiplying by $2$ accounts for following the cycle in the opposite order.

-The bound is at most $2/k!$, with equality only when $q=1$.
-This yields the additional observation that if a non-$k$-colorable graph has only $k!/2$ cycles of length congruent to $1$ modulo $k$, then those cycles all must have length exactly $k+1$.
-This occurs for example in $K_{k+1}$, so the result is sharp.

 We also apply our technique to the more general problem of $H$-coloring.
 A {\it homomorphism} from a graph $G$ to a graph $H$ is a map $\phi\st V(G)\to V(H)$ such that $uv\in E(G)$ implies $\phi(u)\phi(v)\in E(H)$.
 A homomorphism into $H$ is also called an {\it $H$-coloring}.
 A proper $k$-coloring is simply a $K_k$-coloring, where $K_k$ is the complete graph with $k$ vertices.
 The $H$-coloring problem becomes more complicated when $H$ is not complete because there are more ways for a coloring to violate an edge.
 An ordinary proper coloring requires colors on adjacent vertices to be distinct, but this is no longer enough.